-Compared to a regular home use sewing machine, industrial sewing machines require more frequent maintenance.
+Compared to domestic sewing machines industrial units require more frequent maintenance.
 That’s because they’re intended for long hours of heavy-duty work.

 As we discussed on our maintenance article, you should clean your home-use sewing machine after each project or every couple of months, and oil it about once a week.

 On the other hand, since an industrial sewing machine handles much more work and moves far more quickly, it needs more frequent cleaning and oiling.
 We recommend making a habit out of brushing out your industrial model after every workday, so it’s spick and span for the start of a new day tomorrow.
 When it comes to oiling, there’s no one-size-fits-all rule, so you should consult your model’s user manual for specific information.
 In general, you can expect to oil your industrial model about once a week, or more or less depending on how much you use it and the manufacturer’s recommendations.